 We are more and more aware of the environment, and today we can recycle almost everything to save our beautiful planet.
 Now our homes are filled with the latest technology, what do we do with the old stuff?

-Here 10 smart ideas for recycling E-waste to share with your kids, family and friends.
+Here are 10 smart ideas for recycling E-waste to share with your kids, family and friends.

 E-waste is electronic waste.
 E-waste is produced at up to three times that of normal household waste production.
 It can contain toxic materials such as lead, mercury, cadmium, hexavalent chromium and brominated fire retardants that are hazardous, difficult to dispose of and potentially damaging to the environment.